MJoergen/formal/fetch/README.md

 However, I do see problems with formally verifying hierarchical designs in VHDL.
-Because the `one_stage_buffer` has some associated properties, but so far I've not yet found a way to make use of them when verifyinf the FETCH module.
+Because the `one_stage_buffer` has some associated properties, but so far I've not yet found a way to make use of them when verifying the FETCH module.
 This would not be a problem if all source files were written in Verilog.